Wakulla Springs: History and discovery

 Scientific interest in the spring began in 1850, when Sarah Smith reported seeing the bones of an ancient mastodon on the bottom.
 Since that time, scientists have identified the remains of at least nine other extinct mammals that date to the last glacial period, deposited as far as 1,200 feet (360 m) back into a cave.
 Today, at a depth of about 190 ft, the fossilized remains of mastodons are in full view along with other fossils.

 The Florida Geological Survey (FGS) commissioned their first study in August and September 1930 with geologist Herman Gunter.
 Gunter's work focused on the recovery of fossils found in the spring basin.
 He utilized hard hat diving techniques, a dredge, and "long-handled grappling tongs".
 A mastodon recovered from their work is now on display at the Museum of Florida History.

 The FGS conducted additional studies at Wakulla Springs in 1955, 1956, and 1962 under the direction of vertebrate paleontologist, Stanley J. Olsen.
 Olsen's team of six divers from Florida State University discovered animal fossils deeper within the spring complex where they also found archaeological evidence of early humans, including bone and stone tools.
 Ultimately, the presumed behavioral association among the recovered cultural and fossil materials could not be demonstrated unequivocally because of the difficulty of establishing and maintaining provenience control in a submerged spring-vent context.

 A major further exploration of Wakulla Springs was conducted in October–December 1987 by an expedition led by Dr. Bill Stone.
 The expedition team, which also included Sheck Exley and Wesley C. Skiles, penetrated the cave system to a distance of 4160 ft from the cave entrance.
 Skiles filmed the expedition for a National Geographic special.
 During the expedition Stone's Cis-Lunar Mk-1 rebreather was demonstrated in a 24-hour dive which used only half of the system's capacity.
 In 1998 and 1999, Stone directed an international group of explorers consisting of over 100 volunteers to participate in the Wakulla 2 Project.

 Prehistoric humans

-Upper Paleolithic - Paleo-Indians lived at or near the spring over 13,000 years ago and were descendants of people who crossed into North America from eastern Asia during the Pleistocene.
+Upper Paleolithic-Paleo-Indians lived at or near the spring over 13,000 years ago and were descendants of people who crossed into North America from eastern Asia during the Pleistocene.
 The Wakulla Lodge Site is one of several pre-Clovis sites in North Florida.
-Although modern people think of Florida as a damp/subtropical place, during the first population period, it would have been a very dry and arid climate with a much lower shoreline.
+During the first population period, Florida would have had a very dry and arid climate with a much lower shoreline.
 This made freshwater locations attractive to megafauna which likely led Paleo-Indians to the site.